term7/RaspberryPi-USB-Privacy-Gadget/README.md

 #### Unbound:
 *Unbound* is a validating (DNSSEC) and recursive DNS server that caches queries to improve efficiency.
 Later, we will configure *AdGuardHome* to use *Unbound* as its sole upstream DNS server.
 The primary concern with traditional DNS resolvers is trust.
 When using a third-party DNS provider, we must trust that they are not recording, analyzing, or selling our DNS query data.
 By deploying *Unbound*, we eliminate this dependency, gaining the following advantages:

-Privacy: *Unbound* performs full recursive resolution, meaning it starts the DNS lookup process at the root name servers and follows the hierarchy until it reaches the authoritative name server responsible for the requested domain.
+**PRIVACY:** *Unbound* performs full recursive resolution, meaning it starts the DNS lookup process at the root name servers and follows the hierarchy until it reaches the authoritative name server responsible for the requested domain.
 This eliminates reliance on a centralized DNS middleman that could log or analyze our queries.

-Speed: *AdGuardHome* already includes a built-in DNS cache, but combining it with *Unbound’s* advanced caching features—such as aggressive-nsec, prefetch, and serve-expired—further reduces query response times and enhances overall performance.
+**SPEED:** *AdGuardHome* already includes a built-in DNS cache, but combining it with *Unbound’s* advanced caching features—such as aggressive-nsec, prefetch, and serve-expired—further reduces query response times and enhances overall performance.

-The Drawback: Lack of Encryption:
+**DRAWBACK: Lack of Encryption**

 One major downside of avoiding a DNS middleman is the lack of encryption.
 Queries to root name servers and authoritative DNS servers are sent in plain text over UDP/TCP on port 53, making them susceptible to interception and analysis.<br>
 To mitigate this risk, one option is to encrypt DNS queries using DNS-over-TLS (DoT).
 However, in the setup described here, we will not use this option because root name servers do not (yet) support DoT or DoH (DNS-over-HTTPS).<br>